rowlandcoping/smokingbuns/README.md

  ### Design Choices

   - This is imagined as a site predominently used on mobile and will be programmed with Bootstrap with that in mind, therefore I began with the mobile layout and scaled from there.
-  - I have attempted to keep the layout as consistent as possible with some amends for the landscape format of most desktop devices, keeping in mind people may well access the site on multoiple devices and familiarity is important.
+  - I have attempted to keep the layout as consistent as possible with some amends for the landscape format of most desktop devices, keeping in mind people may well access the site on multiple devices and familiarity is important.
-  - In line with the gathered requirements, the menu is prominent on the screen and visibile at all times; nothing is hidden behind sub-menus or drop-downs.
+  - In line with the gathered requirements, the menu is prominent on the screen and visible at all times; nothing is hidden behind sub-menus or drop-downs.
   - I have kept the content of each page very simple and precisely on point with the menu descriptions.
 The only doubt is the 'about' section which for me doesn't describe the content well enough.
 Unfortunately longer alternatives may break the layout.
   - Main content layout on each page is consistent with no more than two vertical sections.
   - The homepage is kept the simplest of all; as the landing point it is intended to provide instant value with clear descriptions of what the site is about, re-inforced by the visual style and independent reviews.